RMITLibrary/easy_cite/markdown/apa7thed.md

 #### Reference list

-- When a film title is in a different language to your paper, include a translation of the title in square parentheses.
+- When a film title is in a different language to your paper, include a translation of the title in square brackets.
 - Separate multiple production companies with a semicolon.

 ##### Rule